cjbnc/bambu-printing/notes/micro_swiss_hotend.md

 # Micro-Swiss Flowtech Hotend

 I wanted to upgrade my OEM 0.4 hotend to something hardened.
-At the time, BamuLabs was short on stock just afte Christmas, so I looked into the kits available from [Micro-Swiss](https://store.micro-swiss.com/collections/micro-swiss-flowtech/products/flowtech-hotend-for-bambu-lab-x1-and-p1-printers) instead.
+At the time, Bambu Labs was short on stock just after Christmas, so I looked into the kits available from [Micro-Swiss](https://store.micro-swiss.com/collections/micro-swiss-flowtech/products/flowtech-hotend-for-bambu-lab-x1-and-p1-printers) instead.

 The advantage of being able to change the nozzle size without